jzornes13/os-ticket-prereq-install/README.md

 <img src="https://imgur.com/qyUhCug.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-osticket installed and working
+osTicket installed and working

--  there will be some extensions not enabled indicated by a red X
+-  There will be some extensions not enabled indicated by a red X
--  go back to ISS -> sites -> default -> osticket
+-  Go back to ISS -> sites -> default -> osticket
--  double click PHP Manager
+-  Double click PHP Manager
 -  Enable: php_imap.dll
 -  Enable: php_intl.dll
 -  Enable: php_opcache.dll
--  restatrt the server again and the web page saying thank you for choosing osTicket
+-  Restatrt the server again and the web page saying thank you for choosing osTicket
--  observe some of the red X are gone now
+-  Observe some of the red X are gone now

 </p>
 <br />